Become a Creator today!Start creating today - Share your story with the world!

 Speaker

-And I was trying to figure out how many how many returns we've had because of failures and then how many gears we've actually made.
+And I was trying to figure out how many how many returns we've had because of failures and then how many gains we've actually made.
 It was something like less than 200 returns for failures over the course of a couple hundred thousand shots.
 That's it insane.
 Insane statistic, almost unbelievable statistic.

 01:07:24